What to expect when buying Real Estate in Baja

 An important rule for Fideicomisos is the assignment of substitute beneficiaries in case of the Fideicomisario’s decease.
 If the Fideicomisario passes away, the Mexican Bank will recognize the designated substitutes as the new beneficiaries of the Fideicomiso, without having to prosecute a probate procedure, unlike the simple title called an “escrituras”.

 Once the Fideicomiso has been executed before a Mexican Notary, the foreign purchaser will be absolutely entitled to use and enjoy the real estate property.
 Furthermore, the foreign purchaser will be responsible for paying the Mexican Bank annual fee, property tax, condominium maintenance fees (if applicable), water and energy bills, as well as any other service contracted.
 Some Mexican Banks will require Fideicomisarios to prove them to be in current payment of the property tax every certain periods, as well as to keep them informed about mayor constructions or in case of lease, all depending on the Fideicomiso provisions.
-Make sure to request a translated version of your Fideicomiso.
+Make sure to request a translated version of your Fideicomiso What to expect when buying Real Estate in Baja.

 Buying real estate property in Baja is easier than it appears to be; however it is recommendable that purchasers retain professionals to assist in the transaction.
 Well-timed advice can be very helpful in saving money and avoid problems.